 Six geese a-laying?
 Who uses goose eggs?
 Maybe one of the geese is "the goose that lays the golden egg."
 Eight maids a-milking?
 Maybe she already has 8 cows, but this is not specified in the song.
 Without cows, the milkmaids will have nothing to do.

 Nine ladies dancing, ten lords a-leaping, eleven pipers piping, twelve drummers drumming?
 I hope they're all rented, because I can't imagine having them around every day, especially if none of them does anything else.
 Maybe one of the dancing ladies is also one of the milkmaids, and one of the leaping lords is also a piper or a drummer.

 Up On the Housetop.
 "First comes the stocking of little Will.
 Oh, just see, what a glorious fill.
 Give him a hammer and lots of tacks.
 Also a ball, and a whip that cracks."

 Huh?
 Either the songwriter just threw together a few words that rhyme, without thinking about how they would sound; or Santa has his priorities way out of whack; or Will is into, uh, things that are too risqué to mention on Christmas.

 We Wish You a Merry Christmas.
 Have you ever eaten figgy pudding?
 Have you ever even seen figgy pudding?
-Me neither.
+Until last month, neither had I.

 Even the songs that are about the original Christmas – the Christ Mass – don’t always make sense.
 Again, I’ll do these in alphabetical order.